Suiyuekulv/dqn-FlappyBird/README.md

 _**train_dqn(game_state, arg)**_

-Core function in this program.
+Core function of this program.

 Two training modes are available, controlled by _arg_.
 If _arg_=='start', training will restart.
 It will first go through an observation stage without updating networks.
 The agent will take random actions in this stage and store state transitions in Replay Buffer, until _MIN_REPLAY_SIZE_ is reached.
 Then the function enters main training loop to iteratively updates action value function with an online network and a target network, by following the reinforcement learning scheme described in [1].
 The weights of the online network will be copied to the target network every _TARGET_UPDATE_FREQ_ epochs.
 Network updates are performed by _torch.autograd_, the built-in differentiation engine of PyTorch.
 The latest model will be saved every 10000 iterations.